 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-TORONTO – The transplant teams at The Hospital for Sick Children (SickKids) and Toronto General Hospital, University Health Network have collaborated on a successful living donor liver transplant for three-year-old Binh Wagner.
+Toronto (April 19, 2015) – The transplant teams at The Hospital for Sick Children (SickKids) and Toronto General Hospital, University Health Network have collaborated on a successful living donor liver transplant for three-year-old Binh Wagner.
 An anonymous donor donated a portion of their liver to Binh, who has Alagille syndrome.
 The donation surgery was performed at Toronto General Hospital and the transplant surgery took place at SickKids within the past month.

 Binh's twin sister Phuoc is doing well following her February 10 liver transplant.